SilverlineIRC/SilverlineClient/README.md

 ## Development

 All UI code has been made with Netbeans, so to develop the UI, use Netbeans IDE.
-To develop this project further and build the project:
+To develop this project further (+ run / build the project):

-1. Clone this project
+1. Clone this repository
-2. Open the project in Netbeans
+2. Open the folder in Netbeans (Files in this repository make a netbeans project)
-3. Develop & Build in Netbeans! :)
+3. Develop & Build in Netbeans! :) We recommend Netbeans 8.0.1+ for compatibility.

 ## Screenshots